 Sustainability in action

 At Stolt-Nielsen, we understand that we each have an important role to play in protecting our planet and that all resources are precious.
-In recognition of World Environment Day 2022 and this year's theme, Only One Earth, we created this animation highlighting the recent sustainability achievements across our businesses and our sustainability ambitions for the future.
+In recognition of World Environment Day, we created this animation highlighting some of the sustainability achievements across our businesses and our sustainability ambitions for the future.

 Our commitment to sustainability lies at the heart of everything we do at Stolt-Nielsen

 From our health and safety standards and environmental performance to our asset management, investment decisions and the way we recruit and develop our people, we strive to operate in a way that is safe for both people and the environment.

-We understand that our commitment to building a sustainable business must start at the top so, in 2020, we established the Stolt-Nielsen sustainability taskforce, which includes two members of the executive management team and representatives from each division and key stakeholder groups.
+The Stolt-Nielsen sustainability taskforce, which was established in 2020, includes two members of the executive management team and representatives from each division and key stakeholder groups.
 It meets regularly to discuss performance and opportunities, and to hear from sustainability experts on best practices from other organisations and industries.

 The taskforce reports to the Board and at each quarterly senior management meeting where our policies, practices and performance are reviewed to ensure we are driving our standards ever higher for the future.